maryamhgf/FTP-/README.md

-# FTP-
+# FTP
-Implementation of a FTP server.
+Implementation of a FTP server using socket programming.
 Clients can delete, retrieve, and take list of files.

 ***All ftp files should be in ftp_server.py directory, or you can easily change the path in code.***